sabriezz/sabriezz/README.md

 Hi 👋 My name is Sabri Ezzine
 =============================

-I'm a Web Developer and Designer
+I'm a Full Stack Dev!
 --------------------------------

 * 🌍  I'm based in Copenhagen
 * ✉️  You can contact me at [ezzine.s22@gmail.com](mailto:ezzine.s22@gmail.com)
-* 🧠  I'm learning Vue.js

 ### Skills